Allen-Yegel/survis/README.md

 Test SurVis with a reference literature database: http://dynamicgraphs.fbeck.com

-## How To Use SurVis for Your Literature Collection

-Dowload the [latest SurVis release](https://github.com/fabian-beck/survis/releases/latest) or fork this repository.

 To start SurVis, open 'src/index.html' in your browser.

 The bibliography data is stored in 'bib/references.bib' in BibTeX format.